CONSTITUTION

 1. The Constitution and Bylaws of the Society may be amended only by:

-2. a special resolution adopted at an annual general meeting of the Society; or
+2. a special resolution adopted at an Annual General Meeting of the Society; or

 4. A proposal to amend the Constitution and Bylaws may be initiated by:

-5. a Member of the Society where the Member delivers to the Council a petition duly signed by not less than fifteen (15) Members specifying the amendment to be made and indicating their support for the amendment; or
+5. a Member of the Society where the Member delivers to the Council a petition signed by not less than fifteen (15) Members specifying the amendment to be made and indicating their support for the amendment; or

 6. a resolution of Council.